 Knowledge Tests.
 You will take one or more CDL knowledge tests, described later in this manual, depending on class of license and endorsements.
 The knowledge test is offered in English, on paper or on a computer.
 Headphones are available to allow you to hear the questions as you read them.
-You may attempt each knowledge test once per day.
+You may attempt each knowledge test once perday.

 You must be at least 18 years old and have a valid Minnesota driver's license in order to obtain a Minnesota commercial learner permit (CLP).
-All applicants must obtain a CLP, which will allow them to practice driving the commercial vehicle only with another driver with the same class license or higher.
+All applicants must obtain a CLP, which will allow them to practice driving the commercial vehicle only with another driver with the same class license and applicable endorsements or higher.
+The fee for the CLP is \$10.50.
 The CLP must be held for 14 calendar days before being able to take the CDL road tests.